microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 ## Step 2: Send a message in the chat

 Members within the chat can then send messages to each other.
 Below is an example of a simple message.
-More advanced examples can be found at [[Send chatMessage](https://learn.microsoft.com/en-us/graph/api/chatmessage-post)].
+More advanced examples can be found at [Send chatMessage](/graph/api/chatmessage-post].

 Request: